dbt-labs/dbt-core/core/dbt/deps/README.md

 # Deps README

 The deps module is responsible for installing dbt packages into dbt projects.
-A dbt pakage is a standalone dbt project with models and macros that solve a specific problem area.
+A dbt package is a standalone dbt project with models and macros that solve a specific problem area.
 More specific information on dbt packages is available on the [docs site](https://docs.getdbt.com/docs/building-a-dbt-project/package-management).

 # What's a package?